jelledutry/jelledutry.github.io/work/LogoAnimation.md

 </video>
 </p>

 This was the original logo animation I made in After Effects.
 But I wanted to see it in 3D, both as practice and out of curiousity!
-Below are some experimentations/variations I came u with.
+Below are some experimentations/variations I came up with.

 <p align="center" >
   <video width="600" height="600" frameborder="0" autoplay muted loop class="post" style="margin:10px">